fscm/docker-pritunl/README.build.md

 docker volume create --name <VOLUME_NAME>
 ```

-Two create the required volume the following command can be used:
+To create the required volume the following command can be used:

 ```
 docker volume create --name my_pritunl